-#260 Geometry: ◆
+#260 Geometry: ♦

 This course is the study of Euclidean Geometry using an investigative approach.
-Through these investigations students will define geometric terms and discover conjectures about geometric figures.
+Through these investigations, students will define geometric terms and discover conjectures about geometric figures.
 Major topics covered include: similarity and congruence of figures, circles, solids, and an introduction to trigonometry.
-The use of technology, proof, and problem solving are used regularly to help students visualize and explore these geometric concepts.
+The use of technology, proof, and problem-solving are used regularly to help students visualize and explore these geometric concepts.

-Prerequisite: Overall evidence of exceeding or achieving on Algebra proficiencies or B- in Algebra I. Duration: Full Year.
+Prerequisite: Overall evidence of exceeding or achieving on Algebra proficiencies and teacher reccommendation.
+Duration: Full Year.
 Credit: 1.0 Math